Studies suggest that a different form of intracranial hypertension may be common in chronic fatigue syndrome (ME/CFS), fibromyalgia and migraine.

 Grossly Implausible Distortions?

 Both Higgins and Hulens concluded that the normative values, and thus the diagnostic criteria used for IIH, don’t apply to ME/CFS or FM – or any other condition, for that matter.
-Both believe that instead of being a static condition, that IIH – as one would think any condition that involve liquid flows would be – exists on a continuum.
+Hulens calls them “arbitrary“.
+Both believe that instead of being a static condition, that IIH – as one would think any condition that involves liquid flows – exists on a continuum.

-Hulens calls the current guidelines “arbitrary“.
-Both believe that chronic, mildly increased cerebral spinal fluid pressures are enough to cause symptoms.
-Both believe the medical profession got off track with IIH early on, and that the condition is likely much more prevalent than believed.
+Both believe that chronic, mildly increased cerebral spinal fluid pressures are enough to cause symptoms, that the medical profession got off track with IIH early on, and that the condition is likely much more prevalent than believed.

 Even if you meet the current criteria, good luck getting diagnosed.
 For one thing, because the condition is considered to be rare, it’s rarely looked for.
 A 2012 review stated that: